-As a supervisor responsible for compliance-related matters, we have appointed a Chief Compliance Officer (CCO).
-Furthermore, we have established a global contact desk which can be available 24 hours a day in multiple languages for any employees and external stakeholders in addition to local internal compliance-related reporting system in each region.
-We report the status of use thereof to the Audit Committee regularly and to the Board of Directors as necessary.
+We appoint a supervisor responsible for compliance-related matters.
+Furthermore, we have established a global contact desk which is available 24 hours a day in multiple languages for any employees and external stakeholders and which is in addition to local internal compliance-related reporting systems in each region.
+We report the use of the foregoing to the Audit Committee regularly and to the Board of Directors as necessary.